In This Article

 Most curl sponges come in a "mini" size.
 Start with the mini as it gives you better control of a smaller area to master your craft.
 Once you get used to using your curl sponge, upgrade to the larger size to reduce styling time (a bigger sponge=more holes=more hair twisted at once).

-How to Use a Curl Sponge to Style Short Hair
+How to Use a Curl Sponge on Short Hair

 - First, you'll want to start with detangled moisturized, slightly damp hair.
 This can mean freshly washed hair, or you can start with a spray bottle with water and conditioner in the morning to wake your curls up.
 The key here is not to have hair soaking wet, but just enough moisture so that the sponge doesn't snag the hair and cause breakage.